jads-nl/data-science-foundation-in-python/README.md

-# Data Science Foundation Curriculum
+# Data Science Foundation in Python

-A foundational data science curriculum based on creative commons materials.
+A foundational data science curriculum in Python based on creative commons materials.

 ## Usage